Marker Logo

 this page online

-Mountain Howitzer (within shouting distance of this marker); Morris Island (within shouting distance of this marker); a different marker also named Morris Island (within shouting distance of this marker); Night Attack (within shouting distance of this marker); Major Robert Anderson (within shouting distance of this marker); Flags of the Fort (within shouting distance of this marker); Fort Johnson (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Fort Sumter Bombarded (a few steps from this marker); Mountain Howitzer (within shouting distance of this marker); a different marker also named Morris Island (within shouting distance of this marker); Night Attack (within shouting distance of this marker); Major Robert Anderson (within shouting distance of this marker); Flags of the Fort (within shouting distance of this marker); Fort Johnson (within shouting distance of this marker); Star of the West (within shouting distance of this marker).
 Touch for a list and map of all markers in Charleston.

 More about this marker.
 The marker displays a wartime photo showing, After bursting, the Swamp Angel's barrel lies dismounted on the parapet.